shatikka-mcknight/work-day-scheduler/README.md

 ## User Story
----

 AS AN employee with a busy schedule
 I WANT to add important events to a daily planner
-SO THAT I can manage my time effectively
+SO THAT I can manage my time effectively-
----

 ## Acceptance Criteria
----

 GIVEN I am using a daily planner to create a schedule WHEN I open the planner
 THEN the current day is displayed at the top of the calendar